NDLANO/article-converter/README.md

 _Returns the content attribute from [Article API](https://github.com/NDLANO/article-api) transformed to plain html and wrapped in a HTML document (useful for testing)_

-The service mainly converts `<embed>` tags in the content attribute to appropriate html tags.
+The service mainly converts `<ndlaembed>` tags in the content attribute to appropriate html tags.
 For some embed tags fetching additional data from other api's is required.

 ### Developer notes